What Does a Suspension of Workers' Compensation Benefits Mean for Me?

 An employer or insurance company may file a petition to modify your workers' compensation benefits to reduce the amount of compensation you receive in their weekly wage loss payments.
 A petition to modify benefits is usually filed based on information from your physician stating you are no longer disabled to the same extent you were before.
 Your physician may release you to a modified job they feel you are well enough to do.

-If you have sustained an injury on the job and you are not receiving the benefits for which you are eligible, there are multiple ways to proceed.
+If you have sustained an injury on the job in Pennsylvania and you are not receiving the benefits for which you are eligible, there are multiple ways to proceed.

 Workers' compensation litigation can be complex.
 If you find yourself in a legal dispute regarding your workers' compensation benefits, it is likely a capable attorney will represent your employer or their insurance carrier.
 It would be beneficial for you to hire an attorney to represent you in any workers' compensation proceedings.